Journalists are eligible for free email subscriptions: TipSheet and WatchDog TipSheet (on access issues).

 A red state with a streak of bright purple, Idaho banks on tech, recreation and agriculture.
 Its history of logging, ranching and mining has left a complicated legacy on its awe-inspiring landscape.
 In Boise, America’s fastest growing city, you can ski and golf on the same winter day.
 But the challenges and opportunities facing state and tribal governments are familiar: urban sprawl, limited resources, energy sources, and conserving the wild for future generations.

-While we’ve moved the in-person conference in Boise, Idaho to June 2-6, 2021 (#SEJ2021), our 2020 Virtual Conference (#SEJ2020), September 16, 17, 23 and 30, will convene the SEJ community to investigate environmental angles on the 2020 elections and other timely events, celebrate the winners of the SEJ Awards for Reporting on the Environment, and preview workshops, tours and panels coming in June.
+The event convened the SEJ community to investigate environmental angles on the 2020 elections and other timely events, celebrated the winners of the SEJ Awards for Reporting on the Environment, and previewed workshops, tours and panels originally slated for #SEJ2021 in June.